Bret Taylor

 Bret Steven Taylor (born 1980) is an American computer programmer and entrepreneur.
-He is most notable for leading the team that co-created Google Maps and his tenures as the CTO of Facebook (now Meta Platforms), as the chairman of Twitter, Inc.'s board of directors prior to its acquisition by Elon Musk, and as the co-CEO of Salesforce (alongside co-founder Marc Benioff).
-Taylor was additionally one of the founders of FriendFeed and the creator of Quip.
+He led the team that co-created Google Maps, was the chief technology officer (CTO) of Facebook (now Meta Platforms), chairman of Twitter, Inc.'s board of directors prior to its acquisition by Elon Musk, and co-CEO of Salesforce (alongside cofounder Marc Benioff).
+Taylor was also one of the founders of FriendFeed and the creator of collaborative productivity software Quip.

-As of 2023, Taylor is the co-founder of AI startup Sierra, chairman of OpenAI, and a board member of Shopify.
+Taylor is the cofounder of AI startup Sierra, the chairman of OpenAI, and a board member of Shopify.

 Early life and education

-Taylor was born in Oakland, California, in 1980, primarily growing up in the East Bay.
+Bret Taylor was born in Oakland, California, in 1980, primarily growing up in the East Bay.
 He graduated from Acalanes High School in Lafayette, California, in 1998.
-He attended Stanford University, where he earned his bachelor's and master's degree in computer science in 2002 and 2003, respectively.
+Taylor attended Stanford University, where he received his bachelor's and master's degrees in computer science in 2002 and 2003,.
+His parents and older sister also attended Stanford.